 A Phase 1 trial showed that a combination of two other monoclonal antibodies, called REGN3048 and REGN3051, were safe and well-tolerated in healthy adults.

-On June 15, the FDA revoked the emergency use authorization (EUA) to use hydroxychloroquine and chloroquine to treat COVID-19.
+On June 15, 2020, the FDA revoked the emergency use authorization (EUA) of hydroxychloroquine and chloroquine to treat COVID-19.
 The agency reported that “these medicines showed no benefit for decreasing the likelihood of death or speeding recovery.”
-On July 4, WHO discontinued its trials of hydroxychloroquine and lopinavir/ritonavirfor the same reasons.
+On July 4, 2020, WHO discontinued its trials of hydroxychloroquine and lopinavir/ritonavir for the same reasons.

 A SARS-CoV vaccine was developed after the 2002 SARS outbreak.
 However, it was never used because the outbreak was under control and the virus’ spread was halted before the vaccine was ready.
 It took about 20 months from when the SARS-CoV genome data was available until the vaccine was ready for human trials.

 In July 2019, results from a Phase 1 clinical study showed that Inovio Pharmaceuticals and GeneOne Life Science’s DNA vaccine candidate, called GLS-5300, was safe and well-tolerated in healthy adult volunteers.
 More than 85% of the 75 participants showed a detectable immune response to MERS-CoV comparable to MERS survivors after two doses of the vaccine candidate.

 Another Phase 1 clinical trial started in December 2019 in Saudi Arabia studying the safety of another vaccine candidate, called chimpanzee adenovirus Oxford 1 (ChAdOx1), in healthy adults.
 The vaccine is made from a chimpanzee virus that cannot replicate and expresses a MERS protein.